brokenhandsio/SteamPress/README.md

 On the roadmap we have:

-* Pagination for posts - once a few posts have been written (say 15 or so), it can become a long page to scroll through so pagination on the blog homepage is needed
 * Code tidyup - in some places in the code you can tell it evolved quickly from a hacky spike - there is a lot of repeated code lying around and I'm not taking advatange of all of Swift or Vapor; this needs to be improved
 * Proper testing!
 Even now I have had too many bugs that would have been picked up by unit tests so I need to start them!
 Better late than never right...
 * Remember Me functionality for logging in - improve the 1 hour cookie expiry when logging and and wanting to be remembered